Skip to Main Content

 Transportation costs

-More than 4 in 10 vehicles financed in the fourth quarter of 2023 were new vehicles, Bankrate reported.
-In the first quarter of 2024, the average monthly payments for new and used vehicle loans were $735 and $523, respectively, according to Experian.
+Around 41.81 percent of vehicles financed in the second quarter of 2024 were new vehicles, Bankrate reported.
+In the second quarter of 2024, the average monthly payments for new and used vehicle loans were $586 and $734, respectively, according to Experian.

 How to budget

-Creating a household budget may seem like a daunting task, but it can help alleviate unnecessary costs throughout the year and keep you on track with saving money, whether you want to add to your savings account, lock in a rate with a CD or aim for a higher yield with a money market account.
+Creating a household budget may seem like a daunting task, but it can help alleviate unnecessary costs throughout the year and keep you on track with saving money, whether you want to add to your savings account, lock in a rate with a certificate of deposit (CD) or aim for a higher yield with a money market account.
 Starting a budget can be as easy as taking some simple steps:

 1. Determine a budgeting method.
-The 50/30/20 budgeting rule means separating your income into three portions: Needs, wants and savings.
+There are various budgeting methods, such as the 50/30/20 budgeting rule, which includes separating your income into three portions: needs, wants and savings.
 A zero-based budget allocates every dollar of your income to categories, including savings.

 2. Start a worksheet.
 Whether created on your computer or written on paper, a worksheet is a useful tool for entering line items for money earned and spent.